cmu-delphi/delphi-epidata/docs/api/covidcast-signals/hhs.md

 [Open Data Commons Open Database License (ODbL)](https://opendatacommons.org/licenses/odbl/1-0/).
-The ODbL permits sharing, transformation, and redistribution of data or derived works so long as all public uses are attributed, and are likewise distributed under the ODbL.
+The ODbL permits sharing, transformation, and redistribution of data or derived works so long as all public uses are distributed under the ODbL and attributed to the source.
 For more details, consult the official license text.